President Kain looked up towards the screens covering almost the whole

 and it was a street.
 He had to remind himself that what he was looking at

-He decided at that moment that he would buy some land somewhere and
+He decided at that moment that he would buy a tract of land somewhere and

-replicate it all once they got back to Earth.
+replicate it all; once they got back to Earth.
 Sometimes he had brilliant

-insights, he had never given building any sort of amusement park a seconds notice,
+insights, he had never given building any sort of amusement park a seconds

 "If you are ready?"
 The voice was borderline sarcastic and coming

-sounded annoyed but Ford wasn't in habit of grasping men's thighs
+He sounded annoyed but Ford wasn't in habit of grasping men's thighs for

 they helped the others down and then they all took in their surroundings.